vitessio/website/content/en/docs/19.0/user-guides/vschema-guide/foreign-keys.md

 ### Vitess Disallows Foreign Keys

 Users can run Vitess such that it explicitly disallows any DDL statements that try to create a foreign key constraint.
-To run Vitess in this mode, `foreignKeyMode` VSchema property has to be set to `FK_DISALLOW` for the given keyspace.
+To run Vitess in this mode, `foreignKeyMode` VSchema property has to be set to `disallow` for the given keyspace.

 This mode is for users that don't use foreign keys and want to prevent accidentally introducing them in their schema.